-Customers must opt-in to receive communications from your business.
+Customers must opt-in to receive communications from your business whether it be e-mail marketing text or otherwise.
 Automatically checking boxes in an opt-in box on a form is considered implied consent and is no longer allowed.
 The customers must decide for themselves whether or not they wish to receive anything from you.

 - Delete those who are not opted-in:

 Everyone who has not opted-in will have to be deleted before the May 25th deadline and continually thereafter.
 This includes leads and prospects that have not personally consented to receive communications.

 - For those who originally opted-in and now want to opt-out: